Notre Dame de Paris: A history of construction, destruction and renewal

 Borrus’s “Notre Dame de Paris” is an excellent primer on not just the building itself, but on its place in French culture and society.
 From the nearly 200 years of construction that took place over the 12th to the 14th centuries to the Viollet-le-Duc restoration in the mid 19th, Notre Dame has constantly evolved, while at the same time remaining one of — if not the — most recognizable monuments in Paris.

 “Beyond its religious purpose, it’s a part of French history,” Borrus says.
 “It’s always been a part of everyday life in Paris.”

 In the book, Borrus takes readers through the church’s different iterations and the various challenges it has faced over the years, not least of all the April fire.
 Thoroughly researched, the book also informs readers about some of the lesser known facts about Notre Dame.
 (Such as, for example, the fact that during the French Revolution, the church was used as a warehouse for food and wine, or the fact that the famous chimeras and gargoyles that adorn the building weren’t added until the mid-19th century.)

 “It was all of the stories that fascinated me,” she says of the writing process, which took place over just a few short months.

 As Notre Dame enters the third decade of the 21st century, its evolution will no doubt continue.
 But Borrus, for her part, is pretty sure on one thing.
 “They have to rebuild with new materials,” she says, referring to the debate about how to best rebuild the church.
-“Even the cheap architects from the 19th century would agree.”
+“I think the visionary architects from the 19th century would agree.”